Call for Contributions – 1st INFRASTRUCTURE Workshop

 This workshop aims to bridge research from at least three communities:

-• Sustainable ICT (energy use, life cycle analysis)
+• Sustainable ICT (e.g., energy use, life cycle analysis)

-• Science and Technology Studies (infrastructure governance, digital commons)
+• Science and Technology Studies (e.g., infrastructure governance, digital commons)

-• Technical infrastructure specialists (system architecture, cloud operations)
+• Technical infrastructure specialists (e.g., system architecture, cloud operations)

 Important Dates